-For individually identifiable ships, based on the ship identifier (ID) derived following Carella et al. (2017a), local time diurnal SST anomalies relative to the local time daily mean SST were calculated.
+For individually identifiable ships, based on the ship identifier (ID) derived following Carella, Kent, and Berry (2017), local time diurnal SST anomalies relative to the local time daily mean SST were calculated.
 Only IDs with at least one observation in each quarter-day (local time 00 to 06 h, 06 to 12 h, etc.) were retained.
 For each observation, the expected diurnal SST anomaly was calculated following MB16 to accounting for local conditions at the time of observation.
 The differences between the observed and expected diurnal anomalies, hereafter residual anomalies, were then calculated.

-Figure 1 shows the median observed and expected diurnal anomalies for (a) ERI, (b) hullsensors and (c) buckets and three-hourly local time bins for 30S - 30N and 1990 - 2006.
-The median is calculated using all observations across all IDs and the measurement method is assigned using the available metadata.
-The SI flag is used in preference to SIM, and SIM only used where SI is either missing or ambiguous - hereafter designated SI(M).
+Figure 1 shows the median observed and expected diurnal anomalies for ERI (Figure 1a), hull-sensors (Figure 1b), and buckets (Figure 1c) for three-hourly local time bins for 30S-30°N and 1990-2006.
+The median is calculated using all observations across all IDs, and the measurement method is assigned using the available metadata.
+The SI flag is used in preference to SIM, and SIM only used where SI is either missing or ambiguous-hereafter designated SI(M).
 Observations without a valid SI(M) have been discarded.
-Also shown are the parameterization of the diurnal anomalies and residual, calculated using a polynomial function of local time of day where $\alpha_0 \dots \alpha_2$ are the fitting coefficients, t is the local time in hours and $\omega = 2\pi/24$ h-1.
+Also shown are the parameterization of the diurnal anomalies and residual, calculated using a polynomial function of local time of day where $\alpha_0 \dots \alpha_2$ are the fitting coefficients, t is the local time in hours, and $\omega = 2\pi/24$ h-1.
 The fit is computed by ordinary least squares minimization, weighted by the number of observations in each three-hourly bin.
-As expected, ERI measurements and hull-sensors are characterized by 'reversed' or near zero residual anomalies.
-Buckets observations show an enhanced diurnal cycle, approximately twice the magnitude of the expected diurnal range from MB16 and also reported by previous authors (Clayson & Weitlich (2007) report a median diurnal range of ~0.3 °C in the tropics).
-Moreover, the maximum excursion occurs closer to local noon, suggesting that this excess diurnal cycle in bucket observations might be partly attributed to direct solar heating during measurement, or to a residual signal from the bucket's on-deck temperature due to inadequate time spent in the water.
+As expected, ERI measurements and hull-sensors are characterized by "reversed" or near-zero residual anomalies.
+Bucket observations show an enhanced diurnal cycle, approximately twice the magnitude of the expected diurnal range from MB16 and also reported by previous authors (Clayson & Weitlich, 2007, report a median diurnal range of ~0.3°C in the tropics).
+Moreover, the maximum excursion occurs closer to local noon, suggesting that this excess diurnal cycle in bucket observations might be partly attributed to direct solar heating during measurement or to a residual signal from the bucket's on-deck temperature due to inadequate time spent in the water.